mcrao/mcrao.github.io/content/journal/build-llm-from-scratch/large-language-models-basics/index.md

 1. **Creating New Content / New Text Generation:** Writing unique text that did not exist previously in literature, such as writing books, media articles, or highly specific content like a poem about the solar system in the format of a detective story.

 2. **Chatbots / Virtual Assistants:** LLMs serve as virtual assistants, enabling conversational interaction.
 This is a major application, with automation rapidly occurring in large sectors like banking, airlines, and hotel reservations.
-Completing this playlist will equip learners to develop their own chatbots.
+Completing this series will equip learners to develop their own chatbots.

 3. **Machine Translation:** LLMs can quickly and accurately translate text into any language (e.g., French translation demonstrated).
 They also offer some support for regional languages, which is an active area of research.